Crime figures down again

 Family violence figures are again not included in the latest nationwide figures, but police say they remain a serious problem.

-Next story in National: ACC reports $4.9b surplus and talks of cuts to levies
+Next story in New Zealand: ACC reports $4.9b surplus and talks of cuts to levies

 Copyright © 2013, Radio New Zealand